DecisionsDev/decisions-on-spark/metering/README.md

 # Metering decisions automated with IBM DBA in an Apache Spark grid

 IBM DBA empowers to track a decision automation performed in an Apache Spark cluster.
+The approachs is straightforward and leverages ILMT installed on a single machine.

 ![Flow](docs/images/decision_metering_in_spark.png "Metering architecture")